 AUSTIN, Texas — If a natural disaster strikes, you may have your hands full making sure you and your loved ones are safe and have the essential items you need to survive.
 You won’t have time to gather the items you may need later to start your recovery process.

 Updates and Articles, Blogs, and News Releases

-AUSTIN, Texas — The Federal Emergency Management Agency (FEMA) has awarded more than $81 million to the Harris County Flood Control District for the acquisition of 502 flood-prone homes damaged by Hurricane Harvey.
-Once the structures are removed, the land will be dedicated and maintained as open space to conserve natural floodplain functions.
+AUSTIN, Texas — The Federal Emergency Management Agency (FEMA) has awarded more than $6.8 million to the Harris County Flood Control District for debris removal following Hurricane Harvey.

 AUSTIN, Texas — As hurricane season approaches, many Texans continue to rebuild from Hurricane Harvey and other recent natural disasters, while others are retrofitting their homes to be better prepared for weather events in the future.

 AUSTIN, Texas — Natural disasters affect each household differently.
 Some Hurricane Harvey survivors lived in hotels while rebuilding their homes, others needed to replace vehicles and furniture, and still more had to find new jobs.
 One thing they all had in common was a need for money.